 This means that you can do both at the same time.
 Add business content and switch to a new platform simultaneously.
 When your application’s business content and technical platform can be developed independently of each other – then you have the option to schedule resources to the currently most important one.

-Specifications in DSM are always up to date.
+Declarative specifications are always up to date.

 But, isn’t learning a new modeling tool going to be time consuming and take resources from other activities?